What you can find inside one apple can produce another apple and, from there, a whole lot more.

 It's good for the listener to hear that tension, then the release.

 We recall that J.S.
 Bach used that same idea but in a different way in the opening fanfare of his "great" d minor Toccata and Fugue [See blog, Bach d minor, Part V].

-What's noteworthy about this little Voluntary is that it presents the Fugue subject briefly in a passage of quadruple counterpoint with 3 other free voices accompanied by neither countersubject; the mere idea to have 2 consecutive entries follow each other in the same (subdominant) key without an intervening episode like this, in which both countersubjects disappear and are then reintroduced with the subject one at a time in the following 2 entries (in the home key) before the piece ends, is what's novel about it.
+What's noteworthy about this little Voluntary is that it presents the Fugue subject briefly in a passage with 3 other free voices accompanied by neither countersubject; the mere idea to have 2 consecutive entries follow each other in the same (subdominant) key without an intervening episode like this, in which both countersubjects disappear and are then reintroduced with the subject one at a time in the following 2 entries (in the home key) before the piece ends, is what's novel about it.

 As with apples, there's probably far more to our own music writing than what the outside skin might indicate.

 There are discoveries to be made inside it.

 Some of these discoveries, like a seed, will contain an invisible instruction on what to become.